valmadera/SQL_project_data_job_analysis/README.md

 ![Most In-Demand Skills For Data Analyst](graphs/query_4.jpg) *This graph was built in Excel with the data results from my query*

-### 5. What are the top skills based on salary for a Data Analyst?
+### 5. What are the top skills based on salary for a remote Data Analyst?

 ```sql
 SELECT